IgorsCC/afkwarden-presets/roadmap.md

 [← Go to Boss Presets Hub](https://github.com/IgorsCC/afkwarden-presets/blob/master/readme.md)
 <img src="assets/imgs/Roadmap%20banner.png" width=500>

+_**All bosses that can be covered by Igor's Presets are listed below:**_
+ - *Unfortunately, the rest of the boss encounters cannot have a guide due to their mechanics not being announced in the chatbox but rather through overhead text or solely telegraphed through animations.
+Unfortunately, we cannot detect these unless interfering with the client which is not acceptable to Jagex from what I understood.
+Maybe a future agreement can be reached to allow for all the bosses to be covered by this proejct, we never know.*

+**Released**
+- Queen Black Dragon
+- Normal Mode Kerapac
+- Raksha
+- Normal Mode Zuk
+- Zamorak

+**Future bosses:**
+- Fight Cave - Info Cards - Wave Safespots
+- Fight Kiln - Info Cards - Wave Safespots
+- Elite Dungeon 1 "Temple of Aminishi"
+- Elite Dungeon 2 "Dragonkin Laboratory"
+- Elite Dungeon 3 "The Shadow Reef"
+- Arch Glacor
+- Croesus
+- Hard Mode Kerapac
+- Zamorak 100%+
+- Hard Mode Zuk
+- Vorago
+- Telos
+- Solak
+- Beastmaster
+- Yakamaru
+- Angel of Death

 # Work in Progress
 - Update - Zamorak Voiced by Content Creator
 - Update - Queen Black Dragon Voiced by Content Creator
 - Preset - Hardmode Kerapac
-- Tool - Info card Kerapac HM P4
+- Tool - Info Card Kerapac HM P4
 - Preset - Hardmode TzKal-Zuk
-- Tool - Info cards - Wave Lures HM Zuk
+- Tool - Info Card - Wave Lures HM Zuk

-- Preset - Elite Dungeon 1 "Temple of Aminishi"
-- Preset - Elite Dungeon 2 "Dragonkin Laboratory"
-- Preset - Elite Dungeon 3 "The Shadow Reef"
-- Preset - Angel of Death
-- Preset - Telos
-- Preset - Solak
+# **Igor's Combat Companion**
-- Long term project - Igors Combat Companion - _One app to rule them all_
-  - Contact me on discord if you wish to join the project "igor picard#2626"
+  -  _One app to rule them all_ - Contact me on discord if you wish to join the project "igor picard#2626"
+  - The foundation set by Igor's Presets will be used to build a standalone app that will include all bosses from the above list as well as multiple voice packs from various content creators to offer players freedom of choice.

-# Released Updates
+# Release History
 - **21st of August 2022**
   - Tool - Visual Info Cards app for Zuk Normal Mode encounter, courtesy of DaStewie (app developer)
 - **20th of August 2022**